kappter/random/README.markdown

 # Live Random Calculator

 ## Overview
-The Live Random Calculator is a web application that generates and visualizes random digit sequences using different methods (Pi digits, Gaussian distribution, and Perlin noise).
-It displays the frequency of each digit (0-9) in a bar chart, allowing users to observe the distribution in real-time.
-The app also includes a guessing game where users predict which digit will reach a target count first.
+The Live Random Calculator is a web application that generates and visualizes random digit sequences using different methods (Pi digits, Gaussian distribution, Perlin noise, and Linear Congruential Generator).
+It displays the frequency of each digit (0–9) in a bar chart, updating in real-time as digits are processed.
+The app includes an interactive guessing game where users predict which digit will have the most instances after a set number of digits, with results displayed automatically upon completion.

 ## Features
-- **Multiple Generation Methods**: Choose between three digit generation methods:
+- **Multiple Generation Methods**: Choose between four digit generation methods:
   - **Pi Digits**: Uses a precomputed array of Pi digits (repeating as needed).
   - **Gaussian Digits**: Generates digits using a Gaussian distribution (Box-Muller transform).
   - **Perlin Noise Digits**: Generates digits using Perlin noise for a natural, smooth distribution.
+  - **LCG Digits**: Generates digits using a Linear Congruential Generator for a uniform pseudo-random distribution.
 - **Real-Time Visualization**:
-  - A bar chart updates every 50 digits during calculation, showing the growing frequency of each digit.
+  - A bar chart updates every 50 digits during calculation, showing the frequency of each digit.
-  - Each bar includes a text overlay displaying the exact count (e.g., "Count: 42") and the tally (e.g., "Tally: 9", where tally is the count divided by 5, rounded up).
+  - Each bar includes a text overlay displaying the exact count (e.g., "Count: 42") and tally (count divided by 5, rounded up, e.g., "Tally: 9").
+  - The digit with the highest count (or the first to reach an internal target, set to 10% of total digits) is highlighted in dark red (`rgb(139, 0, 0)`) during and after calculation, updating dynamically as the lead changes.
 - **Interactive Feedback**:
-  - Live display of the current digit being processed and the total digits processed.
+  - Live display of the current digit being processed and the total digits processed (e.g., "Processed: 500/1000 digits").
-  - The digit reaching the target count first is highlighted in red.
+  - A summary report appears below the chart after calculation, listing each digit’s tally and count (e.g., "Digit 0: 21 tallies (Count: 102)").
 - **Guessing Game**:
-  - Users can guess which digit will reach a specified target count first.
+  - Users guess which digit (0–9) will have the most instances after the specified number of digits are processed.
+  - The guess section is visible by default above the chart, allowing users to enter and submit a guess before starting the calculation.
+  - A "Submit Guess" button saves the guess, disabling further changes during calculation.
+  - After calculation completes, the app automatically displays whether the guess was correct, identifying the digit(s) with the highest count (e.g., "Correct!
+Your guess (9) was one of the digits with the most instances (13 occurrences).").
+  - If multiple digits tie for the highest count, any of them is considered a correct guess.
-  - Results are stored in `sessionStorage` for post-calculation analysis.
+  - Results are stored in `sessionStorage` for analysis, and the guess input is re-enabled for the next calculation.
 - **Responsive Design**: The chart and UI are styled for clarity and usability, with fixed dimensions to prevent flickering.

 ## Setup